Aircloak/aircloak/cloak/README.md

 #### Running full compliance CI locally

 To run the full compliance CI test locally with the command `make ci.compliance`.
 This will test all supported databases and drivers.
-The test is fully dockerized, so you can start it on Linux, as well as macOS.
+The test is fully dockerized, so you can start it on Linux and macOS.

 If you want to test some specific databases, you can set the `CLOAK_DATA_SOURCES` env variable.
-For example, to test only PostgreSQL and MongoDB 3.0, you can invoke the following command:
+For example, to test only PostgreSQL and MongoDB 3.0, you can run the following command:

 ```
 CLOAK_DATA_SOURCES="postgres9.4 mongodb3.0"  make ci.compliance